• Skip to primary navigation

 How to make this one pan meal

 Preheat oven to 400F.
 Prepare the vegetables by slicing them in half lengthwise.
 Remove the stems from tomato and eggplant.
 Remove the seeds and white ribs from inside the pepper.
+Score the eggplant flesh with the tip of a sharp knife, creating a crosshatch pattern.

 Roast the veggies in the oven for 1 hour and 20 minutes or until they are fully cooked and soft, flipping them halfway.
 When turning the vegetables, cover the garlic cloves with the peppers to prevent them from burning.

-Pour the soup into a pot and warm gently.
-Add the cream and spices, and mix.
-Serve with crackers and cilantro or parsley.
-For thinner soup, add a little bit more stock.
+Pour the soup into a large soup pot or dutch oven and warm gently.
+Add the cream and spices, season with salt and pepper to taste, and mix.

 Storage